-Victoria’s child protection system is the frontline in protecting children from abuse, harm or neglect.
+Child protection is at the frontline - protecting children from abuse, harm or neglect.

-Child Protection receives, assesses and investigates reports where children may be at risk of significant abuse or neglect within their family.
-They also ensure that appropriate services are provided to protect children from harm.
+We investigate reports of children who are at risk of significant abuse or neglect within their family.
+We ensure that services help protect children from further harm.

-Child protection practitioners work with Victoria Police, Ambulance Victoria and a host of other support agencies to help meet the needs of children and make sure they are safe.
+We work with Victoria Police, Ambulance Victoria and a host of other support agencies to keep children safe.

 After-Hours Child Protection Emergency Service

-When Victorians report child abuse or neglect, they expect to be heard.
-The After-Hours Child Protection Emergency Service is available 24hrs a day to help respond to those reports.
+Victorians can report child abuse or neglect to the After-Hours Child Protection Emergency Service.
+It is available 24 hrs a day to help respond to reports on child abuse and neglect.

-More information can be found on Reporting child abuse and neglect on this website.
+More information on Reporting child abuse and neglect on this website.

-Information about Mandatory reporting can be found on the Child Protection page of the Providers website.
+Information about Mandatory reporting can be found on the Providers website.

-The department supports children who cannot live with their birth families, in a family-based or therapeutic setting.
-This may be in foster care, kinship care, permanent care or residential care.
+We support children who cannot live with their birth families.
+Children live in a family-based home such as foster care, kinship care, permanent care or residential care.

-Out-of-home Care works with community service organisations to manage the care of these children and keep them connected to their family and culture.
+We work with community service organisations to care for these children and help them stay connected to family and culture.

-More information can be found on the Caring for children page on the Services website.
+More information on Caring for children on the Services website.

-More information can be found on the Family support page on the Services website.
+More information on Family support on the Services website.

 Aboriginal children and young people

-Aboriginal children and young people are over-represented in Victoria’s child protection and care system.
+Aboriginal children and young people are over-represented in our child protection and care system.

-More information can be found on the Aboriginal self-determination section on this website.
+More information on Aboriginal self-determination on this website.

 Targeted care packages

-The department also works to bring families back together.
-Through targeted care packages, young people transition from residential care into home environments that best meet their individual needs.
+We work to bring families back together.
+Targeted care packages help young people make the transition from residential care into a home environment.

-More information can be found on the Leaving care page on the Services website.
+More information on Leaving care on the Services website.